m0nochr0me/shyysh/README.md

 Validation in 'Connection Edit' frame is for informational purposes only - it will not disallow saving unexecutable profiles.

+Default location for config file and DB: `~/.config/shyysh`

 ## Why ShyySH?